craftcms/docs/docs/commerce/1.x/docs/order-model.md

 ### paymentMethodId

-The id of the linked payment method.
+The ID of the linked payment method.
 You can get the set payment method’s model with the `paymentMethod` attribute.

 ### currency